The Indiana Historic Preservation Review Board

 Local Preservation Commissions

-Indiana has more than thirty communities with local preservation ordinances and active preservation commissions consisting of professional and citizen members.
-The duties of these commissions include surveying and mapping historic properties within their jurisdictions, establishing design guidelines for historic districts, and reviewing certificates of approval for alterations and demolitions.
+Many Indiana communities have local preservation ordinances and active preservation commissions consisting of professional and citizen members.
+Some of these communities are designated by the National Park Service as Certified Local Government communities, while others are not.
+The duties of these commissions include maintaining an inventory of historic properties within their jurisdiction, establishing design guidelines for historic districts, and reviewing certificates of approval for proposed alterations, rehabilitation activities, and demolitions.
 These commissions strive to safeguard the historic character and resources that make their communities unique.

 Local Preservation Organizations and Historical Societies